Klaviyo boosts visibility and velocity with Linear

 Before Linear, Klaviyo’s work was spread across Jira, Google Sheets, Google Docs, Productboard, Slack, forms, and support channels.
 The way they used Jira was ad hoc across teams, with different statuses, labels, and workflows.
 This made it hard to track progress at the company level.

-“I’ve been working on Jira for 20 years and I’d never seen it like this before,” Valente said.
-“There was no consistency across teams in how they were using it.”
+“I’ve been working on Jira for 20 years,” Valente said.
+“There was no consistency across teams in how they were using it, we needed something built for how modern product teams actually work.”

 Linear gave Klaviyo a shared structure for planning and execution.
-Kalyvio’s 98 teams now use consistent statuses, aligned project workflows, and a common hierarchy that connects company priorities to day-to-day work.
+Now Klaviyo’s product and engineering team have access to consistent statuses, aligned project workflows, and a common hierarchy that connects company priorities to day-to-day work.

 With planning and execution in one system, teams can better see how their work connects to the roadmap, and leaders can assess daily progress against quarterly goals.